cgrimm01/HCPAWRepTool/bin/README.txt

 SUMMARY
 -------

-HCPAWRepTool is an add-on to Hitachi Content Platform Anywhere - HCP Anywhere Reporting Tool.
+HCPAWRepTool is HCP Anywhere Reporting Tool, an add-on to Hitachi Content Platform Anywhere (HCP Anywhere).

 It collects the audit and admin reports from an HCP Anywhere server and converts these reports into CSV format.